odysseyindia/odyssey-tours/content/english/destinations/india/regions/gujarat-and-central-india/amongst-the-maharajas/_index.md

     item:
       - type: city
         url: /destinations/india/states/rajasthan/cities/dungarpur/
+        title: Dungarpur
         content: >-
           A three-hour drive after breakfast takes you into southern Rajasthan, and you end up at Dungarpur.

           Dungarpur has one of the finest palaces in Rajasthan, the 19th-century Udai Bilas Palace, now a heritage hotel.
 The palace is located on the shore of a peaceful lake, which attracts a large number of aquatic birds like pelicans and spoonbills.
 The lake contains a small island, which houses the family temple of the owners of the palace.

           The afternoon is at leisure to explore the palace.
       - type: hotel
         url: >-
           /destinations/india/states/rajasthan/cities/dungarpur/hotels/udai-bilas-palace/
+        title: Udai Bilas Palace
         content: >-
           A fabulous 19th-century palace overlooking a lake backed by green hills.
-Still the residence of the former royal family, there are beautiful guest rooms furnished with authentic period furniture.
+Still the residence of the former royal family, here are beautiful guest rooms furnished with authentic period furniture.
 The beautifully-designed swimming pool borders the lake beyond and has some fabulous carved statuary around.
-The lake contains a small island, which houses the family temple of the owners of the palace.
+A highlight here is dinner served at a long banquet table - with a water body in the middle!
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''